 The Philippines Construction Association (PCA Metro), accredited by PCAB, believes that the lack of compliance in obtaining the PCAB License creates a dangerous imbalance in the construction industry affecting the credibility, legitimacy and competitiveness of the industry locally and also globally.
 Therefore they do not hesitate to denounce publicly the unlicensed companies.
 Furthermore, PCA Metro launched a campaign untitled “Report an unlicensed contractor” to allow the public and fellow contractors to anonymously provide details of unlicensed contractors for PCAB action.

-Many major companies such as PLDT are now requiring all their contractors to obtain their PCAB License as it is an offense under the law to hire unlicensed contractors.
+Many major companies such as PLDT are now requiring all their contractors to obtain their requirements for PCAB license as it is an offense under the law to hire unlicensed contractors.
 In fact not only engineering and building professions are required to obtain their license but also companies providing Plumbing & Sanitary work, Communication facilities, Electrical work, and many others under the category “Specialty”.

 Triple I consulting has a team of expert consultants who are fully up to speed with latest PCAB requirements and conditions.
 Our team can assist you to secure your PCAB accreditation in the shortest amount of time and with the least amount of fuss.
 Contact us today for an initial consultation.